-1) In the Settings section, enable authentication status, configure the Interface, Idle Timeout, and Portal Authentication Port.
+1) In the Settings section, enable authentication status, configure the idle timeout and portal authentication port.

 Status Check the box to enable portal authentication.
 Interface Specify the effective interface.
 Idle Timeout Specify the idle timeout.
 The client will be disconnected after the specified period (Idle Timeout) of inactivity, and is required to be authenticated again.
 Value 0 means the client will always keep online until the authentication timeout leased, even if the client remains inactive.
 Portal Authentication Port Enter the service port for portal authentication.
 The default setting is 8080.